snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 specifying a number of servers, processors per server, or both, for the concurrent iterator, evaluation, and analysis parallelism levels.
-For example, if it is desired to parallelize concurrent analyses within each function evaluation, then an ``evaluation_servers = 1`` override would serialize the concurrent function evaluations level and ensure processor availability for concurrent analyses.
+For example, if it is desired to parallelize concurrent analyses within each function evaluation, then an :dakkw:`evaluation_servers = 1 <interface-evaluation_servers` override would serialize the concurrent function evaluations level and ensure processor availability for concurrent analyses.

 The exception to this push up of concurrency occurs for concurrent-iterator parallelism levels, since iterator executions tend